 Multiple node administrative tag TLVs MAY appear in an RI LSA or multiple node administrative tag TLVs MAY be contained in different instances of the RI LSA.
-The node administrative tags associated with a node for the purpose of any computation or processing SHOULD be a superset of node administrative tags from all the TLVs in all instances of the RI LSA originated by that node.
+The node administrative tags associated with a node that originates tags for the purpose of any computation or processing at a receiving node SHOULD be a superset of node administrative tags from all the TLVs in all the received RI LSA instances in the Link-State Database (LSDB) advertised by the corresponding OSPF router.
+When an RI LSA is received that changes the set of tags applicable to any originating node, which has features depending on node administrative tags , a receiving node MUST repeat any computation or processing that is based on those administrative tags.

-When there is a change in the node administrative tag TLV or removal/ addition of a TLV in any instance of the RI-LSA, implementations MUST take appropriate measures to update its state according to the changed set of tags.
-Exact actions depend on features working with administrative tags and is outside of scope of this specification.
+When there is a change or removal of an administrative affiliation of a node, the node MUST re-originate the RI LSA with the latest set of node administrative tags.
+On the receiver, When there is a change in the node administrative tag TLV or removal/ addition of a TLV in any instance of the RI-LSA, implementations MUST take appropriate measures to update their state according to the changed set of tags.
+The exact actions needed depend on features working with administrative tags and is outside of scope of this specification.